isxuowo/mcwiki/API.md

 Installation: Put Mechanization_1.13_Snapshot.zip into to /datapacks folder for the world you want to install it for.
 Enter the world and run the commands /reload and /function mechanization:start

-Put the resourcepack into your resourcepacks folder and select it.

 # Energy API
 ***